HesamPero/Droplet-Breakup-HIT-Analysis/README.md

 statistical validation, signal processing, and automated QC pipelines to extract reliable physical insights from noisy, large-scale datasets.

-> **Core focus:** Turning raw experimental sensor data into validated, analysis-ready
+> **Core focus:** Batch processing of high-frequency PIV measurement data
-> datasets through automated processing pipelines — not manual inspection.
+> through reproducible MATLAB pipelines — from raw velocity fields to
+> turbulent energy statistics — with automated convergence tracking and
+> statistical decomposition across hundreds of experimental frames.
 ---

 ## 🛠️ What This Framework Does